High frequency current and post-partum perineal pain

 By Marine Golka, midwife

+Under the supervision of Florence Bretelle, gynaecology and obstetrics lecturer, Hôpital Nord de Marseille.
 With the support of Chantal Fabre-Clergue, midwife, contact person who initiated the project.
 With materials loaned by the Winback company, tecartherapy specialists.

-This dissertation about the post-partum period showed that, among women who have delivery vaginally and have perineal lesions (episiotomy, first to fourth degree tears), between 95% and 100% of them have perineal pain 24 hours after giving birth, and between 60% and 91% have perineal pain 7 days after giving birth.
+A study of the post-partum period showed that, among women who have delivery vaginally and have perineal lesions (episiotomy, first to fourth degree tears), between 95% and 100% of them have perineal pain 24 hours after giving birth, and between 60% and 91% have perineal pain 7 days after giving birth.

-The principal aims of the dissertation were to evaluate the effectiveness of Winback treatment on post-partum perineal pain in women who have delivered vaginally and have perineal lesions; to assess the effect of high frequency treatment on the comfort of patients in the post-partum period.
+The principal aims of the study were to evaluate the effectiveness of Winback treatment on post-partum perineal pain in women who have delivered vaginally and have perineal lesions; to assess the effect of high frequency treatment on the comfort of patients in the post-partum period.

-The goal of the dissertation was to explore whether it would be appropriate to introduce routine high frequency current treatment in maternity care, and to identify the role that midwives could play in new pain management techniques for women.
+The goal of the study was to explore whether it would be appropriate to introduce routine high frequency current treatment in maternity care, and to identify the role that midwives could play in new pain management techniques for women.

-In order to meet these research objectives, a monocentric prospective analysis examining treatment/no treatment was undertaken at the Marseille Nord hospital, focussing on inpatients in the care of the maternity service after having given birth.
+In order to meet these research objectives, a monocentric prospective study examining treatment/no treatment was undertaken at the Marseille Nord hospital, focussing on inpatients in the care of the maternity service after having given birth.
 The patients were divided into two groups, one receiving high frequency current treatment and the other not receiving high frequency current treatment, on a voluntary basis.

 The treatment was composed of applying a at probe to the perineum with rotating movements, with a return plate placed under the patient to allow the waves to work on the desired area.
 The sessions lasted ten minutes and were undertaken with the patient in a supine position with legs bent, the device set to a pre-set capacitive programme.